blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 ***Scale out data platform***

-1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application
+1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application.

 2. **User experience**: Address the user experience issues of the data tier.
 How will this solution address this?

 3. **Application impact**: What impact will your design have on the existing application?

-4. **Diagram the solution**
+4. **Diagram the solution**.

 ***Protect data***

-1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data
+1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data.

 2. **Key management**: How are the encryption keys to be managed in your design?